Antonio (The Merchant of Venice): Act 2

-Antonio makes a brief appearance in this act in scene 6 when he runs into Mon and tells him he has twenty people out looking for him.
+Antonio makes a brief appearance in this act in scene 6 when he runs into Gratiano and tells him he has twenty people out looking for him.
 He goes on to say there will be no masque and that Bassanio is at that moment preparing to leave for Belmont to win Portia.

 Act 3

 We hear no more from Antonio until after Bassanio wins the hand of the wealthy Portia by correctly guessing which of three caskets holds her portrait.
 Gratiano proposes to Nerissa, Portia's maid in waiting and friend.
 In the midst of his merrymaking, he receives a letter detailing Antonio's misfortune.
 None of the ships have returned to port and as such he has no funds to pay the bond with.
 His flesh is forfeit to the Jew who is intent on having it.
 He insists he does not regret helping Bassanio and even does not wish him to feel guilty.
 He only asks him to come and attend his death so that he can see him one last time.
 Bassanio, along with Gratiano, rushes off with three times the amount owed and his wife's blessing.
 The gentlemen leave in such a rush that they cannot consummate their marriages.